 The configuration for the Runtime Governance capability within a JBoss AS environment can be found in the file \$JBOSS_HOME/standalone/configuration/overlord-rtgov.properties.
-The particular properties of interest will depend upon the installation type.
+Although there will be some properties that are independent of the installation type, some will be specific and therefore are listed in separate sections below.